R.R.O. 1990, Reg. 338: BOILERSSkip to content

 3. (1) No person shall use, in a boiler to which this Regulation applies, fuel oil or coal with a sulphur content in excess of 1 per cent.
 R.R.O.
 1990, Reg.
 338, s.
 3 (1).

-(2) Subsection (1) does not apply to a person who has obtained and complies with an environmental compliance approval required under section 9 of the Act for methods or devices that result in emissions to the natural environment of sulphur dioxide no greater than if the fuel has a sulphur content of 1 per cent.
+(2) Subsection (1) does not apply to a person who has obtained and complies with a certificate of approval under section 9 of the Act for methods or devices that result in emissions to the natural environment of sulphur dioxide no greater than if the fuel has a sulphur content of 1 per cent.
 R.R.O.
 1990, Reg.
 338, s.
-3 (2); O. Reg.
-271/11, s.
-1.
+3 (2).

 (3) No person shall use, in a boiler to which this Regulation applies, fuel oil or coal with a sulphur content that exceeds the sulphur content that will provide a maximum rate of wet sulphate deposition from the boiler of 0.1 kilograms per hectare per year, in an area set out in the Schedule, as predicted using the Ministry of the Environment Statistical Long Range Transport Model for Air Contaminants.
 R.R.O.
 1990, Reg.
 338, s.
 3 (3).